NOTE: Please select at least one item for each question.

 Acceptance and Commitment Therapy (ACT)

-Read more is known as a 4th wave CBT approach.
+Read more ACT is known as a 4th wave CBT approach.
 The main intention of ACT sessions is to learn and practice lifestyle and mindfulness skills that enhance psychological flexibility in the face of difficulties and stress.
 This approach involves skills practice in sessions for maximum benefits.

 Accelerated Experiential Dynamic Psychotherapy (AEDP)